 - Consistent, long-term exposure to ultraviolet (UV) light.

 - Smoking cigarettes, drinking too much alcohol, and some other forms of substance abuse.

-- Congenital cataracts, which are formed in utero.
+- Congenital cataracts are formed in utero.

 How Will Your Eye Doctor Determine Your Cataracts Are Fast-Developing?